 "Yes, with you.
 I find you interesting."

 Lucius reached across and took Priscus' chin in his hand, tilting the head up.
-Emerald eyes blinked but the teen did not move away.
-Instead, he placed one of his thin hands on Lucius' hand and said:
+He blinked but did not move away.
+Instead, he placed one of his hands on Lucius' and said:

 "Why do you find me interesting?"